I work, I mom, I cook… repeat. That pretty much sums it up. To clarify:

 I find it impossible to make a list of everything moms do so I’ve decided to use “mom” as a verb.
 Being a mom is being in a constant state of doing and being, rather than a label or a simple person, place or thing.
 “Mom”-ing means constantly thinking, doing, feeling, anticipating, worrying, supporting, tending, organizing, sacrificing… all at the same time.
 I am a mom, and I mom.
 Noun and verb.

-I had my first child in 2009 at the ripe old age of 37.
-Yes, it was a modern miracle that I was able to get pregnant (so they make you feel).
-I think my kid’s great, but I also know quite well that her shit does stink (literally and figuratively) and that I’m not the first person in the world to have a child.
-Do I think she’s the greatest kid ever?
-Of course.
-Do I expect other people to?
-Not in a million.
+I had my first child in 2009 at the ripe old age of 37 and the second four days after I turned 40.
+Yes, it was a modern miracle that I was able to get pregnant TWICE (so they make you feel).
+I think my kids are great, but I also know quite well that their shit does stink (literally and figuratively) and that I’m not the first person in the world to have a child.
 I love being a mom, but let’s get real.
 It’s not always rainbows and unicorns.
 And no one wants to hear about your damn kid all the time.
 I hated those people before I got pregnant and I swore up and down I wouldn’t be one of them when I got knocked up.
-If this blog turns into a tome about how completely fabulous my kid is ad nauseum, I’ll be just as annoyed as you.
+If this blog turns into a tome about how completely fabulous my kids are, I’ll be just as annoyed as you.

 I cook because I love it.
 I love to eat, I love food, I love thinking about food, I love cooking it, I love talking about it.
 I make time to do it because I enjoy the process.
 If you don’t like cooking, you won’t make time to cook.